 Lupus manifests differently in each patient (Please see: How Lupus Can Affect The Body,) requiring varying treatment options for each individual depending on the severity of the signs and symptoms that are presenting.
 Anti-malarial medications may be only a part of your individual treatment plan.
 It is also important to understand that the treatment protocol may change once or perhaps several times during a lupus sufferer’s lifetime.

 The goals of both patient and physician remain constant: To prevent and treat flares, and to prevent lupus and associated medications from damaging your body and organs over time.
 In order to achieve your best possible health, it is vital to accurately follow the regimen prescribed by your physician, as well as discuss with your medical caregiver(s) any questions or concerns that may arise.
 We recognize that there are also alternative treatment options to bio-medicine and pharmaceutical drugs, but those should also be discussed with your physician before adding them to your treatment plan.

 New and exciting research holds hope for the future.
-The Alliance for Lupus Research is dedicated to finding new and safer options for treating and preventing systemic lupus.
+We work very closely with The Alliance for Lupus Research (ALR) as part of our mission to fund research towards a cure.
+The ALR is dedicated to finding new and safer options for treating and preventing systemic lupus.
 Participation of people with lupus in clinical research trials is one way to make this a reality.
-To find a lupus clinical trial near you, please click here: www.lupusresearch.org/lupus-research/lupus-trials.
+With new and promising research on the horizon, you can empower yourself and make a difference by participating in trials.
+To find a lupus clinical trial near you and see if you qualify, please click here: www.lupusresearch.org/lupus-research/lupus-trials.